nrb5089/SignalProcessingTutorial/Module 0 - Signal Processing MS in Python/lab0-IntroPythonNumpy.rst

     print(v[2] + v[3])  # Output: 7

 Likewise for matrices $M[m,n]$ or $M_{m,n}$ denotes the element in row $m$ and column $n$.
-For 2D arrays, you need to use comma-separated indices:
+For 2D arrays, you need to use comma-separated indices

 .. code-block::
     import numpy as np